stephenrossetti/Rossetti-s-Computer-Science-for-JavaScript-Regex-Tutorial/README.md

 </ol>
 </details>

-## Overview of Rossetti's Tech Blog
+## Overview of Rossetti's Regex Tutorial

-Model-View-Controller (MVC) Challenge: Tech-Blog, or Module-14's Challenge, was to build a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
-This site was built completely from scratch and deployed to Heroku.
-The apps follows the MVC paradigm in its architectural structure, uses Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+Computer Science for JavaScript Challenge: Regex Tutorial, or Module-17's Challenge, was to to create a tutorial that explains how a specific regular expression, or regex, functions by breaking down each part of the expression and describing what it does.
+This tutorial was built in Gist using a template provided in the starter code.
+The tutorial specific covers the use of the "Matching an Email" regular expression as well as a few other features that were not in the expression, but provide valuable functionality.

-Along with other skills learned in previous challenges, this challenge tested our ability to utilize express-handlebars, MySQL2 and Sequelize, Express.js, dotenv, bcrypt, express-session and connect-session-sequelize.
+This challenge tested our ability to utilize Gist, and to research, understand and explain pre-defined code (i.e., regex) to an external user

 ## User Story